Yasi92/Happy-Pet/TESTING.md

 ## Manual (logical) testing of all elements and functionality on every page.

 ###  Navigation Bar
-- Click on every single link on the navigation bar to assure they are all properly wired up.
-- Check the page URL and make sure it shows the right pathname. (http://read-and-recommend.herokuapp.com/get_books)
-- Check the accessibility to the links that are supposed to be visible on the two different states of logged In/Out.
-- Hover over every single link to make sure they have the proper style.
-- Click on the links and make sure the active style is applied to them until another link is clicked.
-- Change the screen size from desktop to tablet to verify that the navigation bar is responsive and switches from the inline menu to the burger icon dropdown menu at the appropriate place.
-- Click on the burger icon to make sure the menu opens from the right side of the screen.
-- Check the search box size and function on the home page.
-- Type a book title that is known it exists and make sure it will be displayed.
-- Type an author name and make sure it displays all the books from that author.
-- Type a title or an author name that exists in the database and make sure the "No Results found" text displays on the screen.
-- Click on the reset button and make sure it resets the searches and displays all books.

 ### Home page
-- Click on every collection bar link and make sure they display the books from the right category.
-- Check the page URL and make sure it shows the right path name as expected. (http://read-and-recommend.herokuapp.com/get_books/get_categories/history)
-- Make sure the active style is applied to the links on click.
-- Resize the window size and make sure that the links have proper position and padding on the iPad and mobile screen.
-- Scroll down the page and check the layout of the book cards on the home page.
-- Click on the book cards and make sure they navigate to the corresponding book detail page.
-- Hover over the book cards and make sure they have the applied style.
-- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.

-### Book Detail page
--

-### Edit Book Page
--

 ### Profile Page
--

-### Edit Profile Page
--

-### Add a Book Page
--
-### Sign In page
--

-### Sign Up page
 -

 ###  Sticky back-to-top button